EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ### Party U Processing of Message 3 {#asym-msg3-proc}

 Party U SHALL compose message_3 as follows:

+* To reduce message overhead, party U can set the message field C_V in message_3 to null (still storing the actual value of C_V) if there is an external correlation mechanism (e.g. the Token in CoAP) that enables Party V to correlate message_2 and message_3.

 *  Compute COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the cipher suite SUITE, the private authentication key of Party U, and the following parameters.
 The unprotected header MAY contain parameters (e.g. 'alg').